byu-is-403/syllabus/basics-of-csharp/assignment/console-assignment.md

 ### Create the dynamic HTML in the controller

 Use the MVC ViewBag dictionary data structure in the controller to store dynamically generated HTML statements.
 Use a table that consists of headers for the Ranking, Team Name, and Points.
-Then use a `foreach` statement on the list of SoccerTeam objects to display the team ranking (after the sort - this will just be a counter that starts at 1), the team name, and the team points.
+Then use a `foreach` statement on the sorted list of SoccerTeam objects to display the team ranking (after the sort - this will just be a counter that starts at 1), the team name, and the team points.

 You might want to look at the `PadRight()` method to help format the data in each row: